IvanDeveloperPro/foodgram-project/README.md

 [![foodgram](https://github.com/IvanDeveloperPro/foodgram-project/workflows/foodgram/badge.svg)](https://github.com/IvanDeveloperPro/foodgram-project/actions)

 # Foodgram
-The example this project is deploying on the IP 84.201.164.21
+The example this project is deploying on the IP 84.201.164.21.
+User for wathing login: admin password: 12345

 The project represent itself a recipes blog.
 You could save recipe, watch recipes others users, follow to users liked you recipe, download list ingredients for preparing recipes and others...